Agenda tab - Add and edit Live webcast session

 • Machine - Automated captioning process.
 (Machine captions must be ordered at least 15 minutes ahead of your session.)

-• Source Media Language - Select the spoken language of the live stream (currently only English is supported).
+• Source Media Language - Select the spoken language of the live stream.

 5. Click Submit.